azeemali7009-star/CMC-Application01/README.md

 On six held-out controlled phantoms, mean concentration relative L2 error was 0.366 for the homogeneous comparator, 0.238 for the local edge MLP and 0.105 for CMC-HodgeNet.
 This result demonstrates capability under a benchmark whose hidden law contains incidence-mediated Hodge context.
 It does **not** establish universal superiority or clinical efficacy.

-## Submission status

-The manuscript is a strong computational foundation, not a completed Nature-family submission.
-A high-impact experimental article still needs three-dimensional experimental execution, strong heterogeneous continuum baselines, independent biological replication, uncertainty analysis and a model-predicted intervention confirmed experimentally.

 ## Licence

 Code is supplied under the MIT License.
 External experimental data remain governed by their source repository terms and must be cited independently.